Proposal to replace the police department heads gets preliminary OK from Minneapolis Council

 "There is no false narrative here," Cunningham said, adding that city leaders have made efforts in the past year to expand funding for violence prevention and mental health programs.

-The proposal — the second written by council members in the wake of Floyd's death — would require approval from voters in the November election.
+The proposal — the second written by council members following Floyd's death — would require approval from voters in the November election.

 That department would include a law enforcement services division with police, though Minneapolis would no longer be required to employ a minimum number based on the city's population.

 It could also include additional divisions, though they are not specified in the charter amendment.
-Fletcher said they would need to pass additional ordinances to flesh out those details and would expect to talk to residents to get their input about what that could look like.
+Fletcher said they would need to pass additional ordinances to flesh out those details and would expect to talk to residents to get their input.

-"I would predict that this department on day one is going to look an awful lot like a police department and the Office of Violence Prevention, both as they currently exist, but reporting to the new commissioner," Fletcher said, adding that they could bring in additional divisions in the future.
+"I would predict that this department on Day One is going to look an awful lot like a police department and the Office of Violence Prevention, both as they currently exist, but reporting to the new commissioner," Fletcher said, adding that additional divisions could be added in the future.

-As they drafted the policy, Fletcher said they wanted to both respond to demands to urgently enact changes and leave flexibility for people to provide their input.
+As they drafted the policy, Fletcher said they wanted to respond to urgent demands for change and leave flexibility for people to provide their input.

-Council Member Cam Gordon said he worries the current structure doesn't provide enough transparency about crucial police policies, or opportunities for residents to weigh in on them.
+Council Member Cam Gordon said he worries the existing structure doesn't provide enough transparency about crucial police policies or opportunities for residents to weigh in on them.

 Palmisano said she agreed with his concerns but feared "this is about adding bureaucracy."

-Council Members Gordon, Fletcher, Cunningham, Alondra Cano and Jeremiah Ellison voted in favor of sending it to the full council March 12, while Palmisano voted against it.
+Gordon, Fletcher, Cunningham and fellow Council Members Alondra Cano and Jeremiah Ellison voted in favor of sending it to the full council March 12.

 If the measure passes the full council, it will head to the court-appointed Charter Commission, which is tasked with reviewing changes to the city's constitution.
 It would then head to the mayor and council for final approval before it could appear on the ballot.